So you’re looking for scopes for the .338 Lapua Magnum?

 The .338 Lapua Magnum is a rimless, bottleneck, centerfire rifle cartridge.
 Developed in the ’80s as a high-powered, long-range cartridge for military use, it gained popularity during the Afghanistan and Iraq Wars.

 Apart from the military, it is very common among civilian long-range shooting enthusiasts.
-Because of its large size, it can take out any game animal, even dangerous ones like rhinos, buffalos, and even lions and leopards.
+Because of its large size, it can take out any game animal.

 Since you are in the market for a new riflescope for your .338 Lapua Magnum rifle, I’ve compiled this guide and reviewed 5 scopes to make your job a lot easier.